Romania travel guide

 A little bit about Romanian cuisine

 If we were to describe Romanian cuisine in one word, that word would be diverse.
-Many cultures have influenced the Romanian food, and somehow it managed to blend all of those tastes beautifully while maintaining its characteristics.
+Many cultures have influenced Romanian food, and somehow it managed to blend all of those tastes beautifully while maintaining its characteristics.
 Romania shares many foods with the other Balkan Countries and with other countries in Eastern Europe such as Moldova and Ukraine.
+Romanian tourism thrives in part due to its diverse cuisine, a delicious blend of influences.
+So, prepare to tantalize your taste buds on your Romanian adventure!

 We also have a wide variety of soup dishes, which can be made from meat and vegetables, tripe, or fish, in various combinations.
 As Lonely Planet mentions, the Romanian food reflects perfectly the agrarian roots and complicated history of the country.